cning0506/DATA-310_Applied_Machine_Learning/Project2.md

 ### *Figure 9:  Predicted probabilities Histogram for Logistic Regression*
 <img src="./pr_prob.png" />

 Figure 7 shows the relationship between True and False positive rate, it has an exponential relationship between the true and false rate.
 Figure 8 displays the predicted probabilities were mainly clustered at the mid, lower end of the prediction values.
-This suggests that the model may have over-predicted for the lower range of values, and under-predicted for mid-higher values.
-The evaluation metrics show that the model has an AUC of 0.75, which is acceptable and relatively better than the random models that we have from the R analysis.
+This suggests that the model may have focus more on the lower range of values, and under-predicted for mid-higher values.
+The evaluation metrics show that the model has an AUC value of 0.754, which is acceptable and relatively better than the random models that we have from the R analysis.

 ## Python - Gradient Boosting Model (Model 4)
 With the last Python script, we will be exploring gradient boosting model using decision trees.
 We will be taking the same approach of analysis as Model 3.